 Figure 6.
-The ratios of C=O/aromatic carbon were estimated from 13C-NMR, FTIR, and XPS results, which were calculated by $f_a^C/(f{ar}^H + f{ar}^B + f{ar}^S + f{ar}^P)$, C-factor [$I{(1650-1750)}/(I{(1650-1750)} + I{(1615-1580)})$], and [(total oxygen) x (C=O and C-O=O mole fraction)/(aromatic carbon)], respectively.
+The ratios of C=O/aromatic carbon were estimated from 13 C-NMR, FTIR, and XPS results, which were calculated by $f_a^C/(f{ar}^H + f{ar}^B + f{ar}^S + f{ar}^P)$, C-factor $[I{(1650-1750)}/(I{(1650-1750)}+I{(1615-1580)})]$, and [(mole % of total oxygen) × (C=O and C-O=O fraction)/(mole % of aromatic carbon)], respectively.

-The changes in the ratios of C=O/aromatic carbon were investigated by three methods (^{13}C -NMR, FTIR, and XPS) depicted in Figure 6.
-Because it is difficult to analyze the organic oxygen group from ^{13}C -NMR [29], the comparison of three methods is presented in a same graph to help us better understand and verify the results.
-As thermal maturity increases, first the ratio of C=O/aromatic carbon decreases regardless of the method, along with the ratio of carbonyl/carboxyl functional groups to aromatic carbon which also was found to reduce at the early stages of maturation.
+The changes in the ratios of C=O/aromatic carbon were investigated by three methods (13C-NMR, FTIR, and XPS) depicted in Figure 6.
+Because it is difficult to analyze the organic oxygen group from 13C-NMR [29], the comparison of the three methods is presented in the same graph to help us better understand and verify the results.
+As thermal maturity increases, first, the ratio of C=O/aromatic carbon decreases regardless of the method, along with the ratio of carbonyl/carboxyl functional groups to aromatic carbon which also was found to reduce at the early stages of maturation.
 Then, in the oil-window stage (sample C-D), the ratio of C=O/aromatic carbon starts to rise showing that the amount of oxygen estimated in sample D to become higher than sample C. Although most oxygen-containing functional groups will be expelled from the organic matter during the initial stages of thermal maturation, the results exhibit an unexpected increase in the oxygen content of the functional groups in the higher maturity ranges of kerogen.
-This can be explained by the enrichment of oxygen through addition of oxygen from inorganic mineral or water (interstitial water) impurities as thermal maturity increases which is also observed in other studies [8,22,34].
-It's also expected that the formation of insoluble pyro-bitumen, which is highly oxidized as thermal maturity advances, may lead to an unexpected increase of C=O/aromatic carbon ratio in higher thermal maturations.
+This can be explained by the enrichment of oxygen through the addition of oxygen from inorganic mineral or water (interstitial water) impurities as thermal maturity increases which are also observed in other studies [22,34].
+It's also expected that the formation of insoluble pyro-bitumen, which is highly oxidized as thermal maturity advances, may lead to an unexpected increase of C=O/aromatic carbon ratio in higher thermal maturation [8].

-Organic sulfur in kerogen from XPS studies clearly shows that the amount of sulfur decreases from the early stage of the maturation process.
-Sample A contains the largest number of sulfur (2.8 sulfur per 100 carbon), whereas sample B-D measured with lower quantities of sulfur (1.4, 1.1, and 0.7 per 100 carbons, respectively).
-This observed phenomenon is due to fact that the maturation process entails the depolymerization of kerogen structure by breaking the weak bonds (C-O and C-S) generating heavy soluble bitumen compounds [37].
+The observation of organic sulfur in kerogen clearly exhibits that the amount of sulfur decreases from the early stage of the maturation process.
+The result of XPS analysis demonstrates sample A contains the largest number of sulfur (2.8 sulfur per 100 carbon), whereas sample B-D measured with lower quantities of sulfur (1.4, 1.1, and 0.7 per 100 carbons, respectively).
+This observed phenomenon is due to the fact that the maturation process entails the depolymerization of kerogen structure by breaking the weak bonds (C-O and C-S) generating heavy soluble bitumen compounds [37].
 Organic sulfur in aliphatic and aromatic compounds, sulfoxide, and SO_x (sulfate/sulfite/sulfone) in addition to inorganic sulfur and pyrite appear in all spectra as shown in Table 3.
-Organic nitrogen as detected by XPS revealed that it mainly contains pyrrolic, pyridinic, quaternary, and amino, is detected at different peaks based on their energy positions [5,29]; the nitrogen data for each kerogen samples is listed in Table 3.
+Organic nitrogen as detected by XPS revealed that it mainly contains pyrrolic, pyridinic, quaternary, and amino, which is detected at different peaks based on their energy positions [5,29]; the nitrogen data for each kerogen samples are listed in Table 3.
 Based on the XPS results from the Bakken kerogen samples, we deduced that a variety of nitrogen associated compounds can exist in the samples regardless of the thermal maturation stage.
 This means, we were not able to establish a meaningful change in nitrogen quantity in our samples and further study is required to investigate the role of organic nitrogen during depolymerization of kerogen structure.